-The homeowners came back to Meadowlark for second large project after having remodeled their detached two-car garage with an addition of living space above a few year prior.
+The homeowners came back to Meadowlark for a second large remodeling project after having remodeled their detached two-car garage into a living space a few years prior.

 Their Ann Arbor 1921 center-hall colonial-style home had good bones and thoughtfulness from those that built homes in that era.
 While some remodeling had been done in the past by prior owners, the house needed to become more functional for the family.

-One of the most important considerations for the addition was for the design to blend architecturally with the original structure.
-By working with the Meadowlark, their home addition looks as if it has always belonged.
+One of the most important considerations for the addition was for the design to blend architecturally with the original historic home structure.
+By working with Meadowlark, their home addition looks as if it has always belonged.

-In terms of the aesthetics, the homeowners wanted to stay true to the that of the original house.
-They liked the old world charm it had and they wanted to preserve it.
-They liked the existing inset cabinetry and and the original hardware found in the home such as the door knobs.
+In terms of aesthetics, the homeowners wanted to stay true to that of the original house.
+They liked the old-world charm it had, and they wanted to preserve it.
+They liked the existing inset cabinetry and the original hardware found in the home such as the door knobs.

 The homeowners did not want any "can" lighting and preferred light fixtures that fit with the period style of the home.

 For the kitchen, the homeowners wanted space that could comfortably accommodate two cooks without getting in each other's way.
 More counter space was needed as they like to can and freeze, and prepare bread and pastries, all of which require space.

 Additional storage was also key — especially for the various pots and pans — and they settled on hanging racks over the kitchen island.
 They liked the style of the original cabinetry and used custom-built Meadowlark cabinets.
 Meadowlark also considered the location and storage of various small kitchen appliances, like their often used KitchenAid mixer, and created a convenient place for it to be stored that is easy to reach when it's time to use and super easy to put away.

 It was important to the homeowners (and to Meadowlark) to salvage and reuse the featured original millwork rather than replacing with new.